Angine de Poitrine

 We will return again soon, and we have planned the first live show of the weekend.
 With good friend Peter Kerr, Harrison and I will discuss our Top Five Artists that are Not Rock!
 The first cottage show of the season will likely be indoors due to the cold, but you never know.
 We are back!

 The first drone flight of the weekend occurred Sunday April 20 before 7:00 AM.
 It was below freezing.
 Our first flight at negative temperatures!
 Flying above the birds, I captured beautiful views of Lake Huron by the beach, and revealed much higher water levels than last fall.
 Let’s hope that they don’t retreat again.
 The detritus of winter can be seen on the beach.
 A huge log washed up, impossible for a person to move.
 Only the power of snow and ice could have moved it here.
-For the drone video, I chose the song “Life Is” by Arkells for this flight’s soundtrack.
+For the drone video, I chose the song “Life Is” by Arkells on the flight soundtrack.

 I ran into a new problem, which is moisture condensation inside the drone camera.
 I ordered some silica gel packs to try to get rid of the moisture, but this is new territory for me and I’ve never had to deal with this before.
 Hopefully, I can solve the issue.